The President’s House: Freedom and Slavery in the Making of a New Nation

 - Giles was a driver, postillion, and stable hand.
 He returned to Mt.
 Vernon in 1791, after being injured in an accident during Washington's tour of the southern states.
 He died before 1799.

-- Hercules was the chief Cook during Washington's entire stay in Philadelphia, but escaped just before the family retired to Mt.
-Vernon.
+- Hercules was the chief cook during Washington's stay in Philadelphia.
 He was celebrated for his mastery of his craft and exacting standards for kitchen workers.
-Accounts differ about his flight to freedom, but Hercules fled from bondage in 1797, he was legally freed by the terms of Washington's will, but his wife and children remained in bondage (they were "dower slaves").
+Accounts differ about his flight to freedom, but Hercules fled from bondage in 1797.
+Hercules would have been legally freed by the terms of Washington's will, but his wife and children remained in bondage (they were "dower slaves").

 - Joe (Richardson) is mentioned in 1795 records as "Postillion Joe," although his time in Philadelphia is uncertain.
 He was married to a woman freed (along with their children) after Washington's 1799 death, whereupon the family took the name Richardson.

 - Moll was nursemaid to Martha Washington's two grandchildren.
 Before Martha's marriage and at Mt.Vernon, she had served as nursemaid to Martha's children.